 lies to us

-In 2015, when I read about design automation and the templating approach, where he scolded design systems, I still did not agree with him 100%, because I myself wanted to make my work easier and have a structured system of components, from which I could come up with new solutions for new business problems.
+In 2015, when I read about design automation and the templating approach, where people scolded design systems, I still did not agree with them 100%, because I myself wanted to make my work easier and have a structured system of components, from which I could come up with new solutions for new business problems.

 Today, I must admit that I agree with every line of his.
-We have depersonalized design by subjecting it to things like metrics based pseudoscience and a culture of imitation.
+We have depersonalized design by subjecting it to things like metrics-based pseudoscience and culture of imitation.